SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-09-24-vatore-iii.md

 > SHE WORSHIPS A DEAD ROCK, OF COURSE SHE'S DELUSIONAL.

-<I>LILITH leaves the car in awkward silence before resuming the conversation.</i>
+<I>LILITH leaves the company in awkward silence before resuming the conversation.</i>

 ### LILITH ###